ulingga/medsci-grade-analysis-dashboard/README.md

 ## 7. Getting Support

-At this stage, the SMS Grade Analysis Dashboard is not yet supported by School IT.
+At this stage, the SMS Grade Analysis Dashboard is not yet supported by the University IT.
 For unexpected behaviour, error messages, or questions about interpretation, please contact:

 - **Emily Li** (Developer)